GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: Latin

 Voice Text: Da pacem domine.
-Give peace in these our days o Lord
+Give peace in these our dayes o Lord

 General Note